 Black hat SEO practices are those techniques that violate the search engines’ terms of service.
-In the early years of search engines, it was possible to adopt a variety of cheap tricks in order to drive your website to the top of the search results.
-Many of us still perceive SEO to be a form of ‘black magic’ which can be applied by those with the technical skills so that a website will rise up the rankings.
-Whilst there are a number of technical improvements that you can apply to a website to improve user experience and therefore SEO, it’s important to understand the black hat techniques you should avoid.
+In the early years of search engines, it was possible to adopt various cheap tricks to drive your website to the top of the search results.
+You may still perceive SEO to be a form of ‘black magic’ that can be applied by those with the technical skills to rise up the rankings.
+Whilst there are several technical improvements that you can apply to a website to improve user experience and therefore, SEO, it’s important to understand the black hat techniques you should avoid.
 Google’s algorithms are employed to search out and penalise websites that go against its terms of service.
-If your website is identified as using black hat techniques, you could be blacklisted and lose all of your SEO rankings.
+If your website is identified as using black hat techniques, you could be blacklisted and lose all SEO rankings.

 Examples of Black Hat SEO Techniques:

 Keyword Stuffing: Filling your content with a repetitive keyword and unnecessary multiple variations of a keyword in order to rank higher.
 Overusing keywords and phrases in the text offers no value and a bad experience for users.